briangmilnes/APAS-AI/apas-ai/lectures/Slides490A2.md

 8. As Mike has such a hight teaching load, I might even come back and update you on using Verus and AIs to prove APAS. :)

+9. But I think the most important thing that you can take from this lecture is:
+ AI paired programming is FUN.

 # Projects